-- ☐ Updated/new laptop and desktop computers for teachers and staff as necessary. - ☐ Continue to plan for obsolescence of student and staff hardware. - ☐ Continue to add and upgrade operating and curriculum software. - ☐ Upgrade Mandarin Library Automation Software in the library to more fully integrate automation of new literary purchases. - ☐ Install Apple TV wriring in young 5s through third grade classrooms.
+- □ New laptops for teachers and staff.

+- ☐ Continue to plan for obsolescence of student and staff hardware. - ☐ Continue to add and upgrade operating and curriculum software. - ☐ Upgrade Mandarin Library Automation Software in the library to more fully integrate automation of new literary purchases.

-- Begin installation of Apple TVs in young 5s through third grade classrooms. - ☐ Continue to plan for obsolescence of student and staff hardware. - ☐ Continue to add and upgrade operating and curriculum software. - Extend environmental impact reductions to include ability for students to submit homework electronically from home, the classroom, or computer labs.
+- Begin installation of Apple TVs in first and second grade classrooms. - ☐ Upgrade internet to fiber optic through Xfinity. - ☐ Continue to plan for obsolescence of student and staff hardware. - ☐ Continue to add and upgrade operating and curriculum software. - Extend environmental impact reductions to include ability for students to submit homework electronically from home, the classroom, or computer labs.

-- Explore deployment of new classroom sets of iPads to 1st-3rd grade students to create a 1:1 computing environment at those levels. - ☐ Continued installation of Apple TVs in young 5s through third grade classrooms. - ☐ Continue to plan for obsolescence of student and staff hardware. - ☐ Continue to add and upgrade operating and curriculum software. - Extend environmental impact reductions to include ability for students to submit homework electronically from home, the classroom, or computer labs.
+- ☐ Continued installation of Apple TVs in first and second grade classrooms. - ☐ Continue to plan for obsolescence of student and staff hardware. - ☐ Continue to add and upgrade operating and curriculum software. - Extend environmental impact reductions to include ability for students to submit homework electronically from home, the classroom, or computer labs.